holdenk/spark-flowchart/docs/details/key-skew.md

 1. Isolate the data for the skewed key, broadcast it for processing (e.g. join) and then union back the results

 1. Adaptive Query Execution is a new framework with Spark 3.0, it enables Spark to dynamically identify skew.
 Under the hood adaptive query execution splits (and replicates if needed) skewed (large) partitions.
-If you don’t want to wait for 3.0, you can build the solution into the code by using the Salting/Partitioning technique listed above.
+If you are unable to upgrade to Spark 3.0, you can build the solution into the code by using the Salting/Partitioning technique listed above.

 1. Using approximate functions/ probabilistic data structure